Zacharias/state-server/README.md

 For end-user convience, I added a nuget package that publishes and consumes a SwaggerDoc, which is a API explorer that allows for some nice automation (for example, getting Angular servies to consume the API for a frontend).

 If you are running the application in docker, the url is http://localhost:8080/swagger, otherwise, it'd be on the direct http://localhot:5000/swagger link.
 Example `curl` commands are included.

+### Next Steps

+If I was going through a through producitonizing of the application, I'd think about adding the following:

+- Jenkinsfile for automating build and deploy
+- ECS or Kubernetes service/task to run in a cluster
+- Newman API automation for happy-sad black box tests (I've done an example of this in another public repo https://github.com/Zacharias/devops-project)